cybercom-finland/hacking-great-3/index.md

 [http://open.spotify.com/user/cybercomfinland/playlist/3UjTaopdGCr4xc8TWUWKJH](http://open.spotify.com/user/cybercomfinland/playlist/3UjTaopdGCr4xc8TWUWKJH)
 (Using your own account, click "follow", and then you can add songs to the playlist)

+Get the code \([https://github.com/cybercom-finland/hacking-great-3](https://github.com/cybercom-finland/hacking-great-3)\) before the event using: `git clone https://github.com/cybercom-finland/hacking-great-3`

+Bring your own laptop with preferably Linux!
+Other operating systems can be made to work, but that is more work for you.

 ![Our walker, Pertti](https://pbs.twimg.com/media/CQKs2NtUAAA7XrZ.jpg:medium "Our walker, Pertti")

 ---